kubernetes-sigs/reference-docs/genref/output/md/kube-scheduler-config.v1beta3.md

    <p>MultiPoint is a simplified config section to enable plugins for all valid extension points.
 Plugins enabled through MultiPoint will automatically register for every individual extension point the plugin has implemented.
 Disabling a plugin through MultiPoint disables that behavior.
-The same is true for disabling &quot;&lowast;&quot; through MultiPoint (no default plugins will be automatically registered).
+The same is true for disabling &quot;*&quot; through MultiPoint (no default plugins will be automatically registered).
 Plugins can still be disabled through their individual extension points.</p>
 <p>In terms of precedence, plugin config follows this basic hierarchy</p>
 <ol>